syncfusion-content/winui-docs/winui/Kanban/swimlane.md

 documentation: ug
 ---

-# Swim lanes in WinUI Kanban Control
+# Swimlane in WinUI Kanban (SfKanban) control

-The Swim lanes organize the Kanban board horizontally, allowing you to categorize cards by key attributes such as assignee, project, or task type.
+Swimlanes are horizontal categorizations of cards on the WinUI Kanban Board.
+It is used for grouping of cards, which brings transparency to the workflow process They allow you to categorize your workflow by projects, teams, users, or any other criteria you need.

-By default, swimlanes are categorized based on the `Assignee` property in the `KanbanModel` class.
-However, you can customize the categorization by mapping the `SwimlaneKey` property to the appropriate property name in `KanbanModel`.
+By default, swimlanes are categorized based on the `Assignee` values in the `KanbanModel` class.
+You can also define category by mapping `SwimlaneKey` to appropriate property name in the defined `KanbanModel`.

-The following code example demonstrates how to group the underlying data collection using the `SwimlaneKey` property:
+The following code example demonstrates how to group the underlying data collection using the `SwimlaneKey` property.

 {% tabs %}
-{% highlight XAML tabtitle="MainWindow.xaml" hl_lines="2" %}
+{% highlight XAML hl_lines="2" %}

 <kanban:SfKanban x:Name="kanban"
                     ItemsSource="{Binding TaskDetails}"